 Jóhann Jóhannsson (1969–2018) was a prolific composer, who wrote music for a wide array of media including theatre, dance, television, and films.
 His work is stylised by its blending of classical instrumentation with electronic elements.

-His first solo album, Englabörn was released in 2002 by Touch and drew from a broad set of influences, ranging from Erik Satie, Bernard Herrmann, Purcell and Moondog to electronic music issued by labels such as Mille Plateaux and Mego.
+His first solo album, Englabörn (2002, Touch), drew from a broad set of influences, ranging from Erik Satie, Bernard Herrmann, Purcell and Moondog to electronic music issued by labels such as Mille Plateaux and Mego.
 Another album would follow on Touch, before Jóhannsson released two orchestral albums on 4AD: Fordlândia and IBM 1401 – A User’s Manual.
-In 2016, Jóhann signed with Deutsche Grammophon and released his latest solo record, Orphée.
+In 2016, Jóhann signed with Deutsche Grammophon and released his last solo record, Orphée.

-Beyond scoring films, Jóhannsson directed them as well: his debut short, End of Summer, arrived in 2015 and was followed up by a multimedia piece titled First and Last Men, which premiered at the Manchester International Festival in 2017.
+Beyond scoring films, Jóhannsson directed them as well: his debut short, End of Summer, arrived in 2015 and was followed up by a multimedia piece titled First and Last Men, which premiered as a live performance at the Manchester International Festival in 2017.
 Narrated by Tilda Swinton, the project combined film and music to create a poetic meditation on memory, loss and the idea of Utopia.
-For its world premiere, the BBC Philharmonic performed a live rendition of Jóhannsson’s score at The Bridgewater Hall.
+The film premiere of Last and First Men is scheduled for 2020.